 Due to the low temperatures used in soft soldering, it thermally stresses components the least, but does not create strong joints and is therefore unsuitable for mechanical load-bearing applications.

-It employs solder which metal at higher temperatures and are stronger than those used in soft soldering.
-Silver soldering is a hard soldering method, and silver mixed with tin is utilised as a solder.
+It employs solder which is metal at higher temperatures and is stronger than those used in soft soldering.
+Silver soldering is a hard soldering method, and silver mixed with tin is utilized as a solder.

 The temperatures of the various hard solder vary from about 600 to 900°.
 The fluxes are mostly in paste form and are applied to the joint with a brush before heating.
 In hard soldering, a blowtorch constitutes the equipment.